TERMS AND CONDITIONS – MARKETING SERVICE AGREEMENT – MSA Revision 25Q1-ARR

 TERM AND TERMINATION

-3. Termination for Cause.
-Any party may terminate this Agreement with 30 (thirty) days’ written notice for material breach of the Agreement by the other party; or:
+- Termination for Cause.
+Any party may terminate this Agreement with 30 (thirty) days written notice (via email or USPS mail only) for material breach of the Agreement by the other party; or:

-1. If any party ceases to do business, or otherwise terminates its business operations; or
+- If any party ceases to do business or otherwise terminates its business operations; or

 ADDITIONAL WORK